 Nowadays, the Picasso Museum is an important research center of Picasso’s life and work.

-The museum contains over 200 paintings, 150 sculptures, relief paintings, ceramics, drawings, engravings and manuscripts.
+The Picasso Museum contains over 200 paintings, 150 sculptures, relief paintings, ceramics, drawings, engravings, and manuscripts.

 Saturday and Sunday (and public holidays): 9:30 am – 6 pm